 Lifetime Value (LTV)

 Lifetime value is the ability to understand how much this user could present in value.
 We’ve posted a spreadsheet in this post that can help you start calculating that value.
 Having a baseline LTV for your customer helps you put a dollar value on your churn number.
 If you know you have a 5% monthly churn, and it’s approximately 3K per customer lost in LTV, you can understand the impact.
 If you can combine that with your customer acquisition rate and cost to acquire, you can really start to see a front-to-back revenue outlook for your product.
+This is critical to marketing B2B SAAS effectively.

 Now this one is a little bit harder to quantify into one metric, since what we are talking about is a funnel – a series or steps a customer takes before the churn.
 You can read about our churn model here, but once you have yours created, you can start to measure how many users hit those steps and start to preemptively do something about it.
 If you can track how many users are not logging in, you can do some email or social conversations with them to encourage them to do so.
-Having metrics along the funnel will help you see the tide of churn before it breaks on the shores of your product health and profit.
+When marketing B2B SAAS, having metrics along the funnel will help you see the tide of churn before it breaks on the shores of your product health and profit.